The Ultimate Guide To Airtable Forms

 You can also add help text for the user.
 This provides additional context to the user about the type of information you expect they input into the form.

 You can also choose to only display the field when certain conditions are met.
-We’ll dive deeper into some example of conditional logic later in this article.
+We’ll dive deeper into some examples of conditional logic later in this article.

 Airtable form design